 - Replacement power steering pump

 - Pulley installation tool

 - Wrench set

 - Inspect the serpentine belt when replacing the power steering pump.

 - Make sure all mounting hardware is tight to the engine block or cylinder head.

-- Flush the power steering system with new fluid. (note: if there are metal flakes in the fluid you may need to flush the system more than once).
+- Flush the power steering system with new fluid.
+(Note: If there are metal flakes in the fluid multiple flushes are needed.)